ManicMiners/docs/_pages/Triggers.md

 Remember - `if` triggers only fire a single time.
 Once the trigger condition is met, the trigger will never fire again. `When` triggers will fire every time that condition is met.

-`When` triggers can cause some very bad behavior if misused.
+`When` triggers may cause poor performance and undesired behavior if misused.
 Lets take an example of a map where if a unit enters a given tile, it will cause a rock monster to spawn.
 One way to code this up would be:

 ```mms
 string msgMonSpawn="Your presence has spawned a monster!"